xtaran/telegram-bot-send-to/README.md

 Make sure you set the file owner, file group and permissions so that only those users who may use the bot can read the file.

+### Start a Chat with Your New Bot

+Find your bot by e.g. the chosen user name by searching for it in contacts.
+Click on the bot and press the Start button shown in bot chat pane.

 ### Figuring out your Telegram Chat ID

 Unfortunately you can't user your chosen Telegram user name as